uc-data-services/r-reproducible-research/r-rstudio-intro/rstudo_intor.md

 ## Exercise 1  - Creating a project and pulling files from github

-We need to pull in some rcode for this part of the workshop, so let's create a new project by Project>Create Project>Version Control
+We need to pull in some R code for this part of the workshop, so let's create a new project by Project>Create Project>Version Control

 **repo url**: git@github.com:uc-data-services/r-reproducible-research.git
 **directory**: r-iassist  (can be whatever you want)